QuanHoangNgoc/Image-Viewer-Web-and-Video-Retrieval-AIC-2024-HCMC-Final-/README.md

 ![image](https://user-images.githubusercontent.com/xx/xx/image.png)

 ## 🔍 What is it?
-This project implements a **CSV-Based Image Viewer** and **Search Engine** that allows users to search images based on text queries or specific components.
-You can explore and filter images from a dataset using a customized, simple web interface.
+This project implements a CSV-Based Image Viewer and Search Engine that allows users to search images based on text queries or specific components.
+Users can explore and filter images from a dataset using a customized, simple web interface.

 ## 🤔 Why did we build it?
 This project was built to make large-scale image datasets easier to browse and search.
-It enables users to perform searches using natural language descriptions, match visual components, and filter results by multiple criteria.
+It enables users to search using natural language descriptions, match visual-textual components, and filter results by multiple criteria.

 ## 👥 Who can use it?
 - **Researchers** in AI/ML looking for a user-friendly interface to explore datasets.
-- **Developers** working with image datasets who need to test and visualize image search functionalities.
+- **Developers** are working with image datasets that need to test and visualize image search functionalities.
-- **Users** with interest in simple and accessible image exploration tools.
+- **Users** with an interest in simple and accessible image exploration tools.

 **Demo**: [Click here for a live demo](#)

 ### Key Results
 - **Search by text queries:** Input descriptions to find the most relevant images.
-- **Component-based search:** Compare visual features or text across images.
+- **Component-based search:** Compare visual features or text features across images.

 ## 🛠️ How did we build it?
-1. **Image dataset handling**: Processed datasets to retrieve, visualize, and search for images.
+1. **Image dataset handling**: Processed datasets to retrieve, visualize, and explore-exploit for images.
 2. **Embeddings & FAISS**: Implemented FAISS to create an image vector database.
 3. **Translation and Encoding**: Used `googletrans` for multi-language support and `BEiT3` for text/image embeddings.
-4. **Web interface**: Built with **JavaScript** to upload CSV files and dynamically search images.
+4. **Web interface**: Built with **JavaScript** to upload CSV files and dynamically show, explore, and manage images.

 ### Detailed Steps:
 - **Image processing**: We used Python libraries such as `PIL` and `Faiss` to handle image files and embeddings.
 - **Embedding generation**: Leveraged `BEiT3` to encode images and text into a searchable vector format.
 - **Vector Search**: Built a **FAISS**-based vector database to allow fast search on large datasets.
-- **UI Interaction**: JavaScript-based web interface to explore-exploit, display images, and export results as CSV.
+- **UI Interaction**: JavaScript-based web interface to explore, display images, and export results as CSV.

 ## 📚 What did we learn?
 - **Efficient Image Retrieval**: How to scale image retrieval using FAISS.